AWegnerGitHub/awegnergithub.github.io-content/2024_02_19_install_mobile_security_framework.md

 ## Find your APK

-Theorectically, you'll be running this against an APK you've built and developed.
+Theoretically, you'll be running this against an APK you've built and developed.
 In that case, you'll have the APK handy and can load it into the UI.
-I, unfortunately, didn't have that luxuary.
+I, unfortunately, didn't have that luxury.
 Fortunately, getting the APK is relatively simple.

 1. Go to the [Google Playstore][4] and search for the application
 2. Navigate into the details page of the application (you should see the option to install it)
 3. Copy the URL to this page
 4. Go to [APKCombo][5]
-5. Paste the URL you copied in step 3 instal the appropriate text box and click "Generate Download Link"
+5. Paste the URL you copied in step 3 into the appropriate text box and click "Generate Download Link"
 6. After a few seconds, click the download icon next to the link that was generated

 You now have the APK to use.